 A mother alleged that she was discriminated against and harassed at work because of the disability of her child.
 She said, for example, that she was refused the same flexibility of working hours as colleagues who were parents of non-disabled children, and that abusive and insulting comments were made about both her and her child whereas no such comments were made when other employees had to ask for time off or a degree of flexibility in order to look after non-disabled children.

-The employer disputes these allegations, but argued that even if they were true she would have no claim because the DDA only covers discrimination and harassment against the disabled person himself.
+The employer disputed these allegations, but argued that even if they were true she would have no claim because the Disability Discrimination Act 1995 (DDA) only covered discrimination and harassment against the disabled person himself.
 The employee countered that the European Framework Employment Directive, with which the DDA is required to comply, is not limited in that way.
-She also argued – and the Employment Appeal Tribunal (2006, bailii.org) agreed – that if the directive does extend to claims by people associated with the disabled person, the DDA is capable of being interpreted so as to include these claims, without distorting the words of the statute.
+She also argued that if the directive does extend to claims by people associated with the disabled person, the DDA was capable of being interpreted so as to include these claims, without distorting the words of the statute.

 The case was referred to the European Court of Justice as to whether or not the Framework Employment Directive includes discrimination against – or harassment of – someone other than the disabled person, such as the disabled person’s mother.